harplife/zettelkasten/study_LearnOpenGL.md

 - Uniforms are implicitly constant within the shader.
 Attempting to change them with shader code will result in a compiler error.
 Similarly, a uniform variable cannot be passed as an `out` or `inout` parameter to a function.
 - If a uniform variable is declared in both the Vertex Shader and the Fragment Shader, the types must be consistent.
 For example, you cannot have `uniform int x;` in the Vertex Shader and `uniform float x;` in the Fragment Shader.
 - To declare a uniform variable, the `uniform` keyword is added before the type and the name (i.e. `uniform vec4 vertexColor`).
+- WARNING : a declared uniform variable that is not used anywhere in the GLSL code will be silently removed during compilation, which may cause several frustrating errors.
 -

 ## Textures